DIY Water Damage Cleanup Tips

 Mitigate Water Fast

 Use a mop and a broom to get rid of as much of the water as you possibly can.
 Avoid using a regular vacuum cleaner because it is not made for this much water.
 In some cases, a high volume vacuum might do the trick, but from an earlier explanation, it is better working with a broom and mop since they are much safer when you’re trying to clear out water.
 This will help clear the way for the water damage specialists to get in there.
-It could also save you a little bit of money on the remediation process.
+It could also save you a bit of money on the remediation process.

 Remove Move Furniture, Rugs, and Smaller Items

-Wipe everything down and get your furniture to sit on blocks, move any affected furniture out of the way if possible.
+Wipe everything down and get your furniture to sit on blocks, move any affected furniture out-of-the-way the way if possible.
 Putting your furniture on blocks will help even the base of the pieces to dry.
 Also, don’t forget to open all drawers and doors on the furniture so that the inside of it will dry out as well.
 Removing it from the area will keep the water remediation company from having to do it, possibly saving you money as well.

 Get rid of anything that’s wet and that can be removed, like drapes, rugs, or carpets or mats that are loose.
 If it’s wet, it probably needs be tossed out.